- The Typefi AutoFit panel (Window → Typefi → AutoFit) is a compact panel that brings Adobe InDesign’s Text Frame Options to your fingertips.

 NOTE To remove a limit, delete the entered value, or enter 0.

 If a minimum value is not set, then the value is interpreted as 0.
 If a maximum value is not set, then the frame will continue to expand as long as there is content to fill it.
 If there is a lot of content, the frame could expand past the edge of the page all the way to the edge of the pasteboard.

-With minimums set, a frame will never get smaller than the minimum, even if the content in it doesn't fill the frame.
+With minimums set, a frame will never get smaller than the minimum, even if its content doesn't fill the frame.

 If you have any questions about setting frame size constraints, please contact us.
 We’re happy to help.